zeeshanz/snap-and-upload/README.md

 8. `listener` - This callback will return the path of the final image.
 You might need this to display the image as a thumbnail.

 # The PHP Script
 If you are using a PHP server to receive the files, you can use this this PHP which I am using on my server.
 Please make sure your uploads/ directory has the necessary permissions for the web user to write to it.
-I have this folder set as 700.
+I have this folder set with permissions 700.

 ```php
 <?php